 Fourth graders attend weekly Music, Art, Music, Science, Library, Technology, Spanish, and Physical Education co-curricular classes.
 Teachers encourage strong values through our Honorable Character education program.

-They enjoy their responsibility for being leaders for Chapel services and taking more of a leading role in our annual performances during the Veterans Day/Grandparent's Day chapel, the Christmas program, and the spring musical.
+They learn responsibility through being leaders in Chapel services and taking more of a leading role in our annual performances during the Veterans Day/Grandparent's Day chapel, the Christmas program, and the spring musical.

 Fourth graders learn about Texas history, and the year culminates with a trip to Austin to visit and tour the Capitol building.
 The service learning project in fourth grade is Shoes for Orphan Souls.